 Summer Pre-sessional and Extended Masters students can apply to stay in university accommodation (if available) on one of our campuses for the duration of your study.
 Please indicate your preference when you apply for your course at BSSH.
 There’s no need to apply for accommodation separately for both courses.

 If you have any queries about accommodation get in touch with us at firstname.lastname@example.org or on +44 (0)1273 642858.

 I would like accommodation for my degree course only

-If you don't require accommodation for your course at BSSH, but will require accommodation for your degree course at Brighton - visit our accommodation pages to find out more about your options and how to apply.
+If you don't require accommodation for your course at Brighton Student Skills Hub (BSSH), but will require accommodation for your degree course at Brighton - visit our accommodation pages to find out more about your options and how to apply.

 There are lots of social activities for you to get involved in during your time at the University of Brighton including Brighton Students' Union activities, International Students Society (ISS) events and BSSH's weekly social programme.

 The University of Brighton Students' Union provides a year-round programme of events including club nights, karaoke and cinema events.